ablab/spades/docs/installation.md

 ## Enabling NCBI SRA input file support

-SPAdes could be configured to read NCBI SRA files directly.
-For this it needs to have NCBI SDK support compiled in.
-For this one needs to pass `-DSPADES_USE_NCBISDK=ON` option to `spades_compile.sh`.
+SPAdes can be configured to read [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra/docs/sra-data-formats) files directly (via NCBI SDK).
+To enable NCBI SDK support pass `-DSPADES_USE_NCBISDK=ON` option to `spades_compile.sh`.
 This option is disabled by default due to possible compatibility issues.
-Pre-built release binaries have NCBI SRA support enabled.
+All pre-built release binaries support NCBI SRA input.

 ## Verifying your installation